h7474/retispec_assignment/README.md

 # Retispec Assignment

 ### Build application
-- Install Docker Compose version v2.6.0
+- Install Docker Compose version v2.6.0.
-- Navigate to `/backend`
+- Navigate to `/backend`.
-- Run `docker compose up --build retispec` to run db and assignment
+- Run `docker compose up --build retispec` to run db and assignment.
-- Run `docker ps` to see that both db and assignment are running

 ### Monitor Application
+- Run `docker ps` to check if both db and assignment are up and running.
-- Open new shell, run `docker exec -it db psql -U postgres` to login to db
+- Open new shell, run `docker exec -it db psql -U postgres` to login to db.
-- Run `\dt` inside postgres shell to view tables
+- Run `\dt` inside postgres shell to view tables.
-- Run `select * from patient;` to grab all patients
+- Run `select * from patient;` to grab all patients.
-- Run `select * from acquisition;` to grab all acquisitions
+- Run `select * from acquisition;` to grab all acquisitions.
-- Open new shell, run `docker exec -it assignment bash` to login to assignment container
+- Open new shell, run `docker exec -it assignment bash` to login to assignment container.
-- Check `\uploads` directory inside the assignment container for images uploaded
+- Check `\uploads` directory in the assignment container for acquisition images uploaded.

 ### Patients API
 - Install Postman to send queries to docker container running at `http://localhost:80/`
-- Send POST request to http://localhost:80/patients with body to create new patient:
+- Send POST request to http://localhost:80/patients to create new patient with body as:
 ```
     {
         "fname": "Nir",